peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 * `static void Write​(byte value,
      OutputStream stream)`<br>
  Writes a byte (0 to 255) in CBOR format to a data stream.
-* `static void Write​(char value,
-     OutputStream stream)`<br>
- Writes a Unicode character as a string in CBOR format to a data stream.
 * `static void Write​(double value,
      OutputStream stream)`<br>
  Writes a 64-bit floating-point number in CBOR format to a data stream.